 Include a Plant Status section, if appropriate.
 Briefly describe the overall operations at the facility and plant status for the report period.
 An example of plant status would be that normal production activities were ongoing or list degraded conditions which significantly affected operations.
 This summary is not needed for some inspections since plant operating status may not be relevant.
 Example plant status statements are as follows:

-During the inspection period, routine fuel manufacturing operations and maintenance activities were conducted in the fuel processing areas, Uranium Recovery (UR) facility, and in the Research and Test Reactors and Targets (RTRT) facility.
+“During the inspection period, routine fuel manufacturing operations and maintenance activities were conducted in the fuel processing areas, Uranium Recovery (UR) facility, and in the Research and Test Reactors and Targets (RTRT) facility.”

-The Framatome facility converts uranium hexafluoride (UF6) into uranium dioxide (UO2) for the fabrication of low-enriched fuel assemblies used in commercial light water reactors.
-During the inspection period, normal operations were ongoing.
+“The Framatome facility converts uranium hexafluoride (UF6) into uranium dioxide (UO2) for the fabrication of low-enriched fuel assemblies used in commercial light water reactors.
+During the inspection period, normal operations were ongoing.”

 16.06 Inspection Scope